python/cpython/Doc/library/pathlib.rst

    Rename this file or directory to the given *target*, and return a new Path instance pointing to *target*.
 On Unix, if *target* exists and is a file, it will be replaced silently if the user has permission.
-   On Windows, if *target* exists, :data:`FileExistsError` will be raised.
+   On Windows, if *target* exists, :exc:`FileExistsError` will be raised.
    *target* can be either a string or another path object::

       >>> p = Path('foo')